MoritzGoeckel/Assembly-ish-Interpreter/README.md

 # Assembly-ish interpreter
-This is an Interpreter for a assembly like language in NodeJS
+This is an Interpreter for a assembly like language in Node.js
 ## List of commands
 * check num|reg op num|reg
 * jmp label